A source of supply held in reserve, which is useful to man or can be transformed into a more valuable and useful item for mankind.

 (vi) Conversion of dry toilets to flush toilets

-Over-exploitation and non-Judicious utlisation has become a threat to our natural resources with the phenomenal rise in human population and tremendous developement of science and technology, natural resources are being heavily exploited all over the world.
+- Over-exploitation and non-Judicious utilisation has become a threat to our natural resources with the phenomenal rise in human population and tremendous development of science and technology, natural resources are being heavily exploited all over the world.

 Forests have three broad functions

-Deforestation:- Destruction of forest is known as deforestation.
+- Destruction of the forest is known as deforestation.
 It has been estimated that forests in India have declined from about 7000, million hectares in 1900 to 2890 million hectares in 1975.
-It has furthur gone down to 2300 million hectares by 2000.
+It has further gone down to 2300 million hectares by 2000.

-Tropical rain forests are most productive type of forests in the world.
+- Tropical rain forests are the most productive type of forests in the world.

-Stake holders are persons or the company that has invested in business and owns a part of it or some one who has an intrest in the success of a system or organisation.
+- Stakeholders are persons or the company that has invested in the business and owns a part of it or someone who has an interest in the success of a system or organisation.

-(a) The people who live in or around forest
+(a) The people who live in or around the forest

 (b) The forest department